 We offer master classes, film screenings with private filmmaker talks, and mentoring with award-winning documentary filmmakers.
 Modest stipends will be available to filmmakers for production costs.

-We welcome emerging filmmakers of color who have completed one or more documentary films, but who have not been featured in national public television or top tier film festivals, to apply.
+The program focuses on mentoring emerging filmmakers of color living in the San Francisco Bay Area who have completed one or more documentary films but have not been featured in national public television or top tier film festivals.
 Priority is given to Oakland residents and/or filmmakers who are Asian American (South, East, Southeast, and West Asian/Middle Eastern), mixed race, and LGBTQ+ people of color.

 Community advocates who are Oakland residents and neighbors are welcome to apply to work with a filmmaker.